Lithium Extraction Methods

 Hard Rock Mining

-Feedstock Produced water Continental brine / geothermal Continental brine Rock / spodumene
+Feedstock Produced water Continental brine Continental brine Rock / spodumene

 Project implementation time 12-15 months 5-7 years 13-15 years 8-10 years